Where does Gnome use file monitoring?

 Recent pkgsrc changes

 Eww, it has been a very long while since I wrote the previous post, and even more since I did any serious changes in pkgsrc.
 Real life tasks get in the middle and take too much time (fortunately, this stressful period is about to end).
 However, during the last few days, I've been able to work a bit on pkgsrc, so I'd like to comment the changes I've done.
-First of all, GNOME has been brought up to 2.
+First of all, GNOME has been brought up to 2.10.1, the latest stable release in the 2.10 branch.
+It should fix many bugs — specially one that has been bothering me a lot in Epiphany, as it failed to automatically open files after their download.
+Note this has been possible, mainly, due to all the updates Matthias Drochner has done; otherwise, I wouldn't have had the time to do everything at the moment.

 Continue reading (about 2 minutes)